Find your perfect value college

 How to Find a College that Fits Your Needs

 Finding the right college is just as important as ever.
-Now that you know your rights and where to seek help, it’s time to make the big choice, and find the right college for you.
+Now that you know your rights and where to seek help, it’s time to make a big choice, and find the right college for you.
 Don’t forget that different colleges have different policies on accepting undocumented students, so start there.
 Be sure to call the admissions offices for the universities you’re interested in attending and get a comprehensive explanation of how to apply.
 Additionally, different colleges also have varying policies on obtaining aid to pay for college, and you can gather this information by contacting the financial aid offices at the schools where you would like to attend.
 You can gain additional information on your financial aid options as a whole by reading Funding College – A Financial Aid Guide here on the Value Colleges website.
 Another really great resource is the Repository of Resources for Undocumented Students, where you can find specific information on how public colleges follow their states’ laws on how and when undocumented students can receive financial aid.

 Navigating College Admission and Financial Aid Policies

-Since there is no federal or state law that prohibits undocumented students from attending college, there is additionally no laws that require students to prove their citizenship in order to attend any United States higher education institutions.
+Since there is no federal or state law that prohibits undocumented students from attending college, there is additionally no laws that require students to prove their citizenship in order to attend any United States higher education institution.
 Still, the policies from college to college will vary, and it helps to be familiar with a school’s policies before applying.
 Some schools may ask for proof of citizenship before applying or may accept undocumented students but charge the out-of-state tuition rates even if the student is residing in the same state as the institution.

-Different from attendance laws, federal law prohibits undocumented students from receiving any federal financial aid including all grants, scholarships, loans and work-study money.
-Additionally, in many states similar laws apply.
+Different from attendance laws, federal law prohibits undocumented students from receiving any federal financial aid including all grants, scholarships, loans, and work-study money.
+Additionally, in many states, similar laws apply.
 And most privately funded aid options also require proof of citizenship.
-For these reasons, it becomes a major financial burden for many undocumented students who do attend college, and additionally many immigrants cannot attend college because the financial burden is too great.
+For these reasons, it becomes a major financial burden for many undocumented students who do attend college, and additionally, many immigrants cannot attend college because the financial burden is too great.
 Searching through private aid options is your best bet for finding aid if you need it to attend college.

 If you still need more help in navigating your transition from high school to college as an undocumented student, check out these resources below for more information.
 Don’t be afraid to ask a school official for help since by law they are required to keep your immigration status confidential.
 And be bold in discussing your college dreams with your family and close friends who may be able to provide help and support you didn’t know was available.
 Best of luck and remember, you can go to college… and you will!